rolux/gtamaplib-vc/README.md

 The importer writes `data/gtamapdata.json` from **gtamaplib**, creates editable `data/special.json` and `data/config.json` files if missing, writes generated VC additions to `data/import_extras.json`, creates `ui/data/overlay.json`, and generates thumbnails in `ui/thumbnails/`.

-## Development Helpers

-`generate_optimizer_chain.py` is an experimental helper for proposing a greedy optimizer chain from currently available calibration constraints.
-It writes the proposed chain and configs to `optimizer/generated/`, which can be run with `python3 optimize.py --generated`.
-Its ranking logic is still provisional.

 ## Observation Editing

 The UI allows you to add, move, rename, and remove observations.
 These edits are stored locally in `data/observation_edits.json` and applied by the frontend on top of the current **gtamaplib** data.
 For now, these annotations are strictly private.
 We're going to add ways to share them in the near future.